Harvard and Jake’s Resume Templates: why their LinkedIn-like structure wins recruiter attention

 Tips for success with Harvard and Jake templates

+A clean template is a container, what you put inside decides whether you get interviews.
 To maximize your resume’s impact, follow these tips:

 - Tailor it to the job: mirror keywords from the job description to boost your ATS score and probability to resonate with what the recruiter is looking for.
+Here’s a guide on how to tailor your resume to a job posting and rank higher in ATS.

 - Quantify your achievements: replace vague statements with specifics.
 For example, instead of “Managed a team”, say “Led a 10-person team, cutting project delays by 20%”.